GamesDoneQuick/lightning-round-server/README.md

 2. Look in the "Authentication" settings and enable Twitter sign-in.
 All other sign-in providers should be disabled.
 	- You could _maybe_ use some other sign-in provider, but this was specifically made with only Twitter sign-in in mind.
 2. Go to your app's settings (there should be a gear in the top left, click "Project Settings"), select the "Service Accounts" tab and click "Generate New Private Key" to download a JSON file containing your Firebase Admin SDK credentials.
 Save this file as `lightning-round-server/credentials.json`.
 	- These credentials let this server app ignore all the database permissions and make any changes to the database we want.
-This way, we have data the no client can alter, but that the server is still free to manage.
+This way, we have data that no client can alter, but that the server is still free to manage.
 3. Create a Twitter API app, if you haven't already made one: https://apps.twitter.com/
 	- You can set the app's permissions to "read only".
 	- From the "Settings" tab, you'll want to provide a "Privacy Policy URL" and a "Terms of Service URL".
 Having these lets you then go to the "Permissions" tab and check "Request email addresses from users".